SapnaMuthu/-GVSU-CIS641-Dazzling-Dynamites/index.md

 * Proper Integration with the Firebase to authenticate the User and to create a new User.
 * Maintaing the list of user's Wishlisted food recipes in the firebase database.
 * Ensuring the stability of the App without crashing.
-* Integration with the existing web API, RecipesAPI.
+* Integration with the existing web API, Edamam API.
+* App has been named as "REZO" - Recipe Zone Application.
+* Firebase Analytics is performed to monitor the user activity over time, overview of the app stability, user's retention, Event count by event name, users by country, etc.

 <h2 span style="color:#1F83FF;font-weight:500;font-style:italic"> Related Artifacts and Documents:
 </h2>

 1. <a href="https://github.com/SapnaMuthu/GVSU-CIS641-Dazzling-Dynamites/blob/master/docs/proposal-template.md"> Project Proposal </a>

-2. <a href="https://github.com/SapnaMuthu/GVSU-CIS641-Dazzling-Dynamites/blob/master/docs/software_requirements_specification.md"> Software Requirement Specifications </a>
+2. <a href="https://github.com/SapnaMuthu/GVSU-CIS641-Dazzling-Dynamites/blob/master/docs/software_requirements_specification_final.md"> Software Requirement Specifications </a>

+3. <a href="https://github.com/SapnaMuthu/GVSU-CIS641-Dazzling-Dynamites/blob/master/docs/Rezo%20App%20-%20Dazzling%20Dynamites.pdf"> Midterm Presentation </a>